mapbox/mapbox-maps-ios/CONVENTIONS.md

       developers use but don't implement should be expressed with concrete types.
 3. **Internal Implementation Pattern**
-    1. When a concrete type `A` has a method or property that returns another concrete type `B`, the concrete types become coupled.
+    1. When a public class `A` has a method or property that returns another public class `B`, the concrete types become coupled.
 This coupling reduces isolation of `A` in unit tests since `B` cannot be mocked.
 To work around this limitation, we devised the "internal implementation" pattern (somewhat inspired by C++'s